scalacenter/platform/process/src/ornate/faq.md

 Contributing to the Platform should be a nice experience for any person.
 Online communities need a discrimination-free and healthy environment to succeed, and require explicit contracts that ensure respectful interactions among their members.
-Conforming to the Scala Center Code of Conduct protects you and potential contributors from bad actors.
+Conforming to the [Scala Code of Conduct](https://contributors.scala-lang.org/t/please-read-scala-code-of-conduct/28) protects you and potential contributors from bad actors.
 We cannot build communities without enforcing civic behaviour.
 Everyone deserves it.